Der-Eddy/telegram_crypto_bot/README.md

-    coin - Shows the current price of one given cryptocurrency top - Shows the current top crypto currency based on their market cap github - Displays a link to the GitHub Repository
+    coin - Shows the current price of one given cryptocurrency top - Shows the current top crypto currency based on their market cap github - Displays a link to the GitHub Repository help - Sends a link to the command list

 Run
 -------------